-Body image is a theme I have always grappled with and is central to my work.
-This mixed media piece specifically redefines the traditional odalisque presented to us throughout art history.
-The odalisque has always been a recurring symbol of idealized feminine beauty in art, portrayed as the seductive reclining female nude.
-In response, I created my own modern odalisque that challenges this beauty standard by presenting a body that is not overly sexualized or a slender female body on display, but rather one that reflects the natural and real human body.
+This mixed media piece redefines the traditional odalisque presented to us throughout art history.
+The odalisque has been a recurring symbol of the idealized feminine beauty in classical painting, the seductive reclining female nude.
+In response, I created my own modern odalisque that challenges this beauty standard by presenting a body that is not a slender female body, but rather putting a body on display that reflects the natural and real human body.

 Additionally, on the ceramic canvas I added ceramic sculpted figures with surgery marks around the central painted figure to emphasize the expectations contemporary society places on the female body.
 A realistic female body surrounded by women who alter their body to fit the society's beauty standard.